creighton-lewis/oscp-prep/linux-priv-exc/environment-based.md

 - When a command receives a wildcard, the shell expands it into a list of matching filenames before passing them to the command
 - If attacker can create files with specific names in a directory where a privileged script or command uses a wildcard, they can inject arguments

-  ### Wildcard Abuse Example
-When a command receives a wildcard, the shell expands it into a list of matching filenames before passing them to the command

 ```
 # attacker-controlled directory
 echo 'echo pwned > /tmp/pwn' > shell.sh